Parliamentary.ai

 Overview

-The Finance Act 2008 amended UK tax laws, changing rates for income tax, corporation tax, capital gains tax, inheritance tax, and various duties (alcohol, tobacco, fuel, environmental, and gambling).
-It also introduced new measures regarding research and development tax relief, venture capital schemes, pension schemes, stamp taxes, and tax administration.
+The Finance Act 2008 amended UK tax laws, adjusting rates for income tax, corporation tax, capital gains tax, and inheritance tax.
+It also modified duties on alcohol, tobacco, fuel, and environmental taxes, introduced new powers for tax administration and enforcement, and included various miscellaneous provisions relating to pensions and stamp taxes.

 Description